Supinic/supibot/docs/api.md

  - [Unset your AFK status](https://supinic.com/api/#api-Bot-UnsetAFK)

 ### Reminder
-Setting an unsetting a reminder is also possible via the API.
+Setting and unsetting a reminder is also possible via the API.
 It is still subject to regular limits for incoming and outgoing reminders, private and public alike.
 Unlike AFK statuses, reminders are not public and so only reminders created by you or targeted at you are able to be inspected.